 Doctors at NYU Langone’s Perlmutter Cancer Center may prescribe chemotherapy, a group of drugs that helps destroy cancer cells, to manage pancreatic cancer.

-Because chemotherapy increases the effectiveness of radiation therapy, which uses energy beams to destroy cancer cells, the two are often combined in an approach called chemoradiation.
+Because chemotherapy increases the effectiveness of radiation therapy, in which energy beams are used to remove cancer cells, the two are often combined in an approach called chemoradiation.

 Chemotherapy Treatment Schedule